brouberol/blog/content/pizza-recipe.md

 Summary: ![pizza](https://s3.eu-west-3.amazonaws.com/balthazar-rouberol-blog/pizza-recipe/pizza-done.jpg) I've always enjoyed a good looking Neapolitan pizza.
 You know, the ones with the [puffy, slightly burned crust](https://www.napolike.it/wp-content/uploads/2017/12/Pizze-gratis-al-Napoli-Pizza-village-per-il-riconoscimento-unesco.jpeg).
 I have probably baked dozens of them during the last couple of years, but only recently did I become satisfied enough with my recipe to feel comfortable sharing it.
 Image: https://blog.balthazar-rouberol.com/images/pizza-done.jpeg
 Tags: pizza

+{{ note("If you're reading this, do yourself a favor.
+Stop right there, and go to this [post](/neapolitan-pizza-dough-recipe) instead.
+I was young and foolish, and didn't know any better." | subrender )}}

 I've always enjoyed a good looking Neapolitan pizza.
 You know, the ones with the [puffy, slightly burned crust](https://www.napolike.it/wp-content/uploads/2017/12/Pizze-gratis-al-Napoli-Pizza-village-per-il-riconoscimento-unesco.jpeg).
 I have probably baked dozens of them during the last couple of years, but only recently did I become satisfied enough with my recipe to feel comfortable sharing it.